 Electrolytes are a vital part of a feeling and performing well.
 Monitor how you feel after workouts and throughout the day.
 If you feel faint or unwell after a workout, this could be why.

-Monitoring how you feel after workouts can help you determine if your electrolytes are where the should be.
-Check in with yourself after intense exercise or sweating profusely.
-This will ensure that your body stays in
+Monitoring how you feel after workouts can help you determine if your electrolytes are where they should be.
+Check-in with yourself after intense exercise or sweating profusely.
+This will ensure that your body stays in balance.

 Do you need help navigating a ketogenic diet for endurance athletes?